Hungerford massacre: Inquest and report

 The inquest into the massacre concluded on 29 September.
 The coroner for West Berkshire, Charles Hoile, recognised the dichotomy of the nation wanting rapid police response to such events while also insisting on a routinely unarmed police force.
 The jury in the inquest recommended to the coroner that "semi-automatic weapons should not generally be available [and] an individual should not be allowed to own an unlimited quantity of arms and ammunition."

 Hurd commissioned TVP's Chief Constable, Colin Smith, to prepare a report on the incident.
 The Hungerford Report found that on the day of the massacre, the town – which was usually policed by two sergeants and twelve constables – was policed by one sergeant, two patrol constables, and one station duty officer.
 It reported that such restrictions in personnel that day "could certainly have become a relevant factor had Ryan not been traced and contained rapidly."

 Communication – both internally within the force as well as handling communications with the public – was criticised.
 Telephone exchanges could not handle the number of 999 calls made by witnesses; the Newbury exchange normally handled 300,000 calls per day but this increased to 800,000 on 19 August.
 Some witnesses' reports were significantly delayed which resulted in out-of-date or duplicate information being passed to emergency services.
 The public telephone network, as well as lines to the emergency services, were saturated.
-As a result, British Telecom implemented measures to relieve stress on the telecommunications network on the evening of 19 August, freeing up communications for the police.
+British Telecom implemented measures to relieve stress on the telecommunications network on the evening of 19 August, freeing up communications for the police.
 The force also used 13 mobile telephones; as with the landline network, Racal blocked the public from using the cellular network to allow the police's mobile phones to work.

-The report suggested that although the police force helicopter was undergoing repairs and did not arrive at Hungerford until 13:45, it was likely a catalyst for Ryan to seek refuge in the school.
+The report stated that the police force helicopter was undergoing repairs, and its arrival at Hungerford at 13:45 was likely a catalyst for Ryan to seek refuge in the school.
 Smith said that the presence of helicopters other than the police's aircraft hampered operations; at least four private helicopters – most (if not all) from the press – were a distraction for the police pilot and made ground units unable to hear radio transmissions.

 Regarding Ryan's firearms, the report determined that his weapon collection had been legally licensed.
 Smith concluded that "the public [...] will demand that this tragic event is used as a catalyst for changes in both the law and administrative procedures [of gun licencing]", and that neither "legitimate sporting [nor] leisure interests" would be seriously damaged nor significantly impeded if semi-automatic firearms were prohibited from general sale.

 The report led to the Firearms (Amendment) Act 1988, which banned the ownership of semi-automatic centre-fire rifles and restricted the use of shotguns with a capacity of more than three cartridges (in magazine plus the breech).
 An amnesty held following the passing of the Act amassed 48,000 firearms.

 In June 1988, PC Brereton was posthumously awarded the Queen's Commendation for Brave Conduct.